Chatham-Immersive-Media-Lab/ImmersiveMediaPocketReference/_notes/PerceivingSpaceAcoustics.md

 These sounds should not be designed in a way to get the users attention, or incorrectly indicate importance.
 This is a challenge.
 It goes against many users learned preconceptions about designed environments. *"That this is buzzing - lets investigate!"*

 One strategy is to have sounds come from important things.
-Give your environment ambiance via it's significent elements.
+Give your environment ambiance via it's significant elements.
 In other words: bypass the problem!
 Excellent.

 Another strategy is to use items that users have already been trained in real life to ignore or deemphasize.
-For example, speakers playing diegetic background music, birds chirping outside of a window, cars drumbling past a road outside, or fans.
-(I would tend to avoid things that sound unique but don't have a visible source, like an air conditioner hum).
+For example, speakers playing diegetic background music, birds chirping outside of a window, cars rumbling past a road outside, or fans.
+(I would tend to avoid things that sound unique but don't have a visible or identifiable source, like an air conditioner hum, unless it contributes to the environment or storytelling in other ways).

 ## Interesting/Related